Breadcrumbs

 Right to withdraw

-Pursuant to Article 7(3) GDPR, you have the right to withdraw your consent at any time.
+Pursuant to Art.
+7(3) GDPR, you have the right to withdraw your consent at any time.
 The withdrawal of consent will not affect the lawfulness of processing based on consent before its withdrawal.

 Right to lodge a complaint with a regulatory authority